inceptjs/incept.js/docs/start.md

  - Uses `app.public()` to allow people to access the public folder freely
  - Adds two react specific routes with `app.withReact.route()`

-One thing you'll notice unique with `inceptjs`, is the `pages` folder is not actually required and you could technically place your files anywhere.
+> NOTE: One thing you will already notice unique with Incept, is the `pages` folder is not actually required and you could technically place your files anywhere.

 Last thing to do is to make two folders called `public` and `pages` in the project folder.
 Inside of the `pages` folder make two files with the